 George P. Cox first married Isabella Phillips.
 There was a son Edward George Cox, born in 1896.
 Isabella Cox died in 1905.
 George P. Cox remarried.
 His second wife, Lidie B. Cox, passed away in 1916.

-George Cox is listed in the 1919 Camden City Directory.
-He was then serving with the Camden Fire Department as a Battalion Chief.
-By January of 1920 he had retired.
-By then a widower, he was living with his younger sister, Mrs. Blanche Carey, at 220 North 5th Street, her daughter Mildred and his daughter Blanche.
+George Cox retired from the Camden Fire Department on May 1, 1919 as Battalion Chief.
+By January of 1920 a widower, he was living with his younger sister, Mrs. Blanche Carey, at 220 North 5th Street, her daughter Mildred and his daughter Blanche.
+He later moved to Wildwood, New Jersey

-George P. Cox passed away in 1940.
+George P. Cox passed away August 1, 1940.
 He was buried at Harleigh Cemetery in Camden. near both of his wives.

 |Philadelphia Inquirer - May 30, 1894|